+35725368683

 How many times should you visit Cyprus when buying a property?

-To open a bank account, it is recommended that you visit Cyprus at least once.
+To open a bank account, you are recommended to visit Cyprus at least once.
 During this visit, you should ideally consult with a real estate agent and lawyer to explore the properties and locations of interest.

 What criteria should I use when selecting properties for purchase in Cyprus?